 - Petite Planners from Erin Condren: These small planners are perfect for people wanting to use them on the go, but they are still packed with features.
 Includes fitness tracking, finance and budgeting, goal planning, meal planning, and daily and monthly planning pages.

 - LifePlanner from ErinCondren: A straightforward planner design with tabbed calendars and space for yearly, monthly, and weekly planning.
 Also has monthly quotes, productivity pages, extra notes pages, and space for your contacts.
-Lots of unique designs to choose from!
+Lots of unique designs to choose from and the ability to customize!

 - Daily Planner from TheLamare: This women’s daily planner from Etsy is simple, elegant, clean, and easy to use.
 It has space for you to track habits, set weekly goals, determine your weekly focus, and summarize and review your week.
 The daily pages also have a gratitude and self care section, to do lists, and notes space.